Zambart’s approach to community engagement

 Because of their public health value, all research that Zambart conducts generates a lot of interest from different stakeholders at national, provincial, district and grass-roots levels.
 Zambart devises appropriate engagement mechanisms for these different stakeholders.
-Community-level stakeholders such as the CABs, Neighbourhood Health Committees (NHCs), Home Based Care (HBC) groups, support groups, Ward Development Committees (WDCs), traditional leaders, traditional healers are kept informed of the progress of the research projects through scheduled meetings and other collaborative activities.
+Community-level stakeholders such as the CABs, Neighbourhood Health Committees (NHCs), Home Based Care (HBC) groups, support groups, Ward Development Committees (WDCs), traditional leaders, and traditional healers are kept informed of the progress of the research projects through scheduled meetings and other collaborative activities.

 Civil Society Organisations (CSOs) and other communities of interest

-Civil Society Organisations (CSOs) are increasing getting involved in the implementation of HIV/AIDs and TB programmes in the country.
+Civil Society Organisations (CSOs) are increasingly getting involved in the implementation of HIV/AIDs and TB programmes in the country.
 Consequently, they have emerged as a special community of interest that Zambart has had to engage in its research projects.
-Recently, a Community Partners Platform (CPP) was created to represent interests of PLWH on the PopART study.
+Recently, a Community Partners Platform (CPP) was created to represent the interests of PLWH in the PopART study.
 Membership of the CPP is drawn from organisations that represent PLWH such as the Network of Anti-Retroviral Drugs Users, Zambia National ARV Support Programme (ZNARVs) Treatment Advocacy and Literacy Campaign (TALC), Zambia Network of People Living with HIV (NZP+), Community Initiative for Tuberculosis, HIV/AIDS and Malaria (CITAM), AfroCAB, and International Community of Women Living with HIV (ICW).
 Membership of the CPP is set to expand to include other CSOs.

 Community and Social Mobilisation (C&SM) activities